AValenti12/Capstone-Project/ABNB - Segment 1/tech_used/tech.md

 MongoDB is the database we intend to use.

 ## Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 We will be utilizing python in google colab.
-Our ML will consist of tensorflow and a keras model to split our data into training and testing.

 ## Dashboard
-We will be using Tableau and flask to create a dashboard.
+We will be using HTML, CSS, Tableau, flask, and JS to create a dashboard.